Gigaspaces/xap-docs/site/content/xap/12.2/rn/index.markdown

 {{%fpanel%}}

 [What's New](whats-new.html){{<wbr>}}
-Summary of product changes and new features in this release
+Description of product changes and new features in this release

 [Resolved Issues](fixed-issues.html){{<wbr>}}
 List of issues resolved in this release